european-modelling-hubs/RespiCompass/round1_2425_influenza.md

 In scenarios C and D, we assume vaccination coverage for the 65+ age group is 15% lower compared to the data reported during the last season for which data is available

-We advise that teams maintain vaccination coverage in other age groups at the same levels as the last season for which data is available.
+Teams should mantain vaccination coverage in other age groups at the same levels as the last season for which data is available.
 If data on vaccination coverage in other age groups are not available, teams can make assumptions, provided the coverage remains lower than that of the 65+ (at-risk) population.

 Scenarios E and F are hypothetical scenarios where teams are asked not to include vaccinations in any age groups.
 These scenarios are used to estimate the effect of vaccinations against a baseline scenario in which they are completely absent.